-When I began looking for a program to help me manage my chronic pain I didn’t know what I needed.
+When I began looking for a chronic pain treatment center I didn’t know what I needed.
 I had exhausted every traditional form of treatment I knew.
 After 9 spinal surgeries, and countless other less invasive procedures, I still had significant pain and felt angry and frustrated most of the time.
 When I arrived at the Bridge I was welcomed with open arms and open hearts.
 The providers, staff, and the wide variety of modalities and services created an intuitive and integrative healing journey.
 “Nothing changes if nothing changes” is my mantra now.
 The truth is, happiness was in me all along, but it was the program and its facilitators at The Bridge that showed me how to access it again.
 Ultimately anyone who comes here needs to show up and be open.
 That’s it.
 If you are open to looking at things from a different angle than you are used to…well…it’s nothing short of life changing.
 Well done to Dr. Brooks and the incredible staff and providers at The Bridge.
 You provided me with lifelong tools I will continue to use, wonderful friendships, and memories I will never forget.
 I sincerely thank you all from the bottom of my heart.

 I am a 35 year old mother of three beautiful children, I had been diagnosed several years ago as having depression and anxiety, and I lived for many years in pain.
 I did everything I could to feel happy including medicine, psychiatry, therapy, herbs, chiropractic, prayer, self-help books – you name it – I did it.
 In November of 2012, I reached the point where I felt stuck.
 I felt like I was at the bottom of a dark pit and didn’t know how to climb out.
 I felt like everything in my life was good, so why was I feeling this way?
 Once I had reached what I considered “rock bottom” my husband and I decided I needed more help, and we were led to “The Bridge.”
 From the website to the testimonials to talking to EmmaLeigh on the phone, we just knew this was the right place for me to be.
 I attended the Nov-Dec.
 2012 session.
 Now, a couple of months later, it’s hard to even recall who I used to be, because I honestly feel like a brand new person.
 I consider the whole experience nothing short of a miracle.It is not one experience that I had at the Bridge that changed my life, but everything put together.
 The program is masterfully designed and once I put my trust in the process, it began to work for me.
 I learned so many truths that have become tools for me to use in my real life back at home.
 It takes a lot of courage to do this and a lot of faith, but I guarantee that if you are feeling like there is no hope, that you don’t know what else to do, or that you will never be able to feel better